jthickstun/anticipation/README.md

 model = AutoModelForCausalLM.from_pretrained('stanford-crfm/music-medium-800k').cuda()
 ```

-You can sample from this model using the custom `generate` function implementated by the anticipation package included in this repository.
+You can sample from this model using the custom `generate` function implementated by the anticipation package.
 You can convert generated event tokens to midi using the `events_to_midi` function:

 ```
 from anticipation.sample import generate